 I have three daughters.
 I got married straight out of college and had my first daughter at the wee age of 23 which looking back was so young!
 I literally had no idea what I was doing when they handed her to me.
 I’m an only child, had never held an infant, changed a diaper, or fed a baby….and they were sending this human being home with me to do all of it??!!
 The first year was rough to say the least but we figured it out and we all survived somehow.
 Fast forward 17 years and now I can’t believe I only have one more summer with her (give me a minute as I tear up).

-For years I would say “it will get a bit easier in a few years”, then “I can’t wait until she starts school”, then all of a sudden they are filling out college applications and you can’t imagine your house without them.
+For years with all 3 girls I would say “it will get a bit easier in a few years”.
+Then I’d say “I can’t wait until they start school”, then all of a sudden they are filling out college applications and you can’t imagine your house without them.

-Without the questions regarding girl drama, heartbreak over a boy, and realizing that most of your interaction will be over the phone….makes me tear up right now and I still have one more year with her.
+Without the questions regarding girl drama, heartbreak over a boy, and realizing that most of your interaction will be over the phone.
+It makes me tear up right now and I still have one more year with her.

 - Along the same lines I think of my other children and that they will experience a loss too.

 - Will she want to keep in touch with her sisters too on a regular basis and continue that sisterly bond that I always hoped they’d have.